 The Azim Premji Philanthropic Initiatives (APPI) has partnered with PHRS to implement a community-based nutrition programme in five districts of Southern Odisha – Rayagada, Kalahandi, Koraput, Navrangpur and Malkangiri through standalone crèches in Particularly Vulnerable Tribal Group (PVTG) and remote non-PVTG areas, as well as some crèches which will be located in the anganwadi centres (AWCs).
 This programme is aimed at developing a model supported by the Government of Odisha that may eventually be scaled-up by the Government of Odisha itself.
 The objectives of the programme is to establish and run 150 community based crèches across these districts and to achieve continuity of care between the community (ICDS, ASHA, ANM) and Nutrition Rehabilitation Centre (NRCs) and develop a model of the same for scale-up.

 Models of Crèches

-There are three types of crèches under the programme addressing different ground situations.
-Each type of model will be restricted to one block per district.
+programme addressing different ground situations.
+Each model is restricted to one block per district:

-1) Anganwadi cum Crèche: Attempts will be made to co-locate the crèche within existing AWCs and run it with the full involvement of the ICDS functionaries.
+1. Anganwadi cum Crèche: Attempts are being made to co-locate the creche within existing Anganwadi Centers (AWCs) involving the ICDS functionaries.
 While the AWC will cater to children from 3-6 years, the crèche will focus on children aged under 3 years.
-If a sufficient number of villages cannot be found with adequate space within the designated blocks, the district administration will be requested to provide infrastructural inputs.
-The intention will be to co-locate the crèches within the Anganwadi centre as soon as is feasible.

 The areas shaded in blue represents the districts selected for the intervention.